The affordability crisis can be seen in all parts of the country.

 The affordability crisis can be seen in all parts of the country.
 There are only four local authorities where the ratio is at or below 3.5 to 1.
 In two thirds of districts, the affordability ratio is 6 to 1 or higher.
 In one in eight districts the average house price is more than ten times average income.

-House prices would need to half in most parts of the country to get back to an affordability ratio of 3.5 to 1.Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+House prices would need to half in most parts of the country to get back to an affordability ratio of 3.5 to 1.Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.